Chiefs, Cardinals, Blues Stump for Sports Betting Bill Before Senate Committee

 The state’s casinos and professional sports teams have already come together to support the house bill, with the Chiefs, Royals, Cardinals and Blues all speaking out in favor of the legislation.

-No future committee hearings have been scheduled on the Missouri sports betting bill, though we should have greater clarity later this week.
+No future committee hearings have been scheduled on the sports betting bill, though we should have greater clarity later this week.

 Missouri legalized riverboat casinos in 1992 and has been working on sports betting legislation since 2018.